DeLuks2006/PasswdMan/README.md

 ## Progress Updates
 working on the password manager part. doing GUI last

-gotta learn to use libsodium and sqlite3 libraries too :P

 ##
 # ⚠️ TODO: ⚠️
 <!-- Some Goals for the Project. -->